emmanuelrosa/erosanix/README.md

 This repo has quite a variety of packages.

 #### Wine-compatible Windows applications

+*WARNING:* The following Wine-compatible applications utilize my Nix derivation function `mkWindowsApp`, which creates something similar to the Nix store at `$HOME/.cache/mkWindowsApp`.
+Like the Nix store, this storage location will consume a lot of disk space over time unless you run the garbage collector periodically.
+See the [documentation](pkgs/mkwindowsapp/).

 - **caustic** - A music creation tool inspired by rack-mount synthesizers / samplers rigs.
 - **amazon-kindle** - Buy once, read everywhere.
 Sign in with an Amazon account, and sync Kindle books across all your devices that have the Kindle app installed and across any Kindle device.